 Speaking about her decision to study at Leeds Beckett, Frankie said: “I chose to study at Leeds Beckett University because of the possibilities offered by the 3D workshops and the fantastic facilities here – the unique atmosphere of the Landscape Resource Centre, with its experimental gardens, greenhouses and construction areas, allows students to get out of the studio, trial ideas and prepare for events like this one.”

-To find out more about the Path of Least Resistance, visit the students' blog.
+To find out more about the Path of Least Resistance and watch a short film about the project, visit the students’ blog.

 This year, Leeds Beckett University is celebrating 50 years of Landscape Architecture education.
 For more information, please see the 50 Years homepage.